yehudacohen/alchemy/README.md

 # Alchemy

+Alchemy is a JS-native, embeddable library for the materialization of resource graphs.
+From Infrastructure-as-Code (IaC) to code generation, Alchemy provides the fundamental building blocks for modeling resources that are Created, Updated and Deleted automatically.

-Alchemy is a JS-native, embeddable Infrastructure as Code (IaC) library designed to run in any JavaScript runtime, including the browser.
+Unlike similar tools like Pulumi, Terraform, and CloudFormation, Alchemy is implemented in pure ESM-native TypeScript with zero dependencies.
+It can run in any JavaScript runtime, including the browser.

-Alchemy fully embraces AI code generation at its core, even going so far as to encourage you to fork this repo and include it in your project as a Git submodule (instead of installing as a dependency) so that you can modify the core resources to fit your needs.
-Contribute 'em back if you want, or not - that's fine too!

-AI is so damn good at CRUD, so good that we no longer need to shackle ourselves to heavy toolchains like Pulumi and Terraform.
-All of the pre-built components in [src/components](./alchemy/src/components) were generated in less than a few minutes.
-Use them if you want, or create your own.
-It's that easy.

 [![Demo](./alchemy.gif)](./alchemy.gif)